The CEMS year

 Study plan for CEMS MIM at NHH

-You can choose to complete your CEMS year in the first or second year of your master's programme at NHH.
-Students must take 45 CEMS ECTS of course work, a 15 ECTS Business Project and various seminars (accounting for 6 ECTS) to meet CEMS degree requirements, divided between home and exchange semesters.
-You can go on exchange in your first or second semester of the CEMS year.
+You may choose to complete your CEMS year during either the first or second year of your master’s program at NHH.
+To fulfill the CEMS degree requirements, students must complete 45 ECTS of CEMS coursework, a 15 ECTS Business Project, and various seminars totaling 6 ECTS, distributed across the home and exchange semesters.
+Students may undertake their exchange in either the first or second semester of the CEMS year.

-Please check the study plan to see the recommended progression for your Master/CEMS study.
+Please consult the study plan to review the recommended progression for your master’s and CEMS coursework.

 Study plan for CEMS MIM at NHH, year one or year two (PDF,140KB)